 Single Family Bonds - Subordinate Bonds and Class III Bonds.
-The Subordinate Bonds for the various series of the Authority's Bonds are payable from mortgage loan revenues on a subordinate lien basis and are also general obligations of the Authority.
+The Subordinate Bonds for the various series of the Authority's Single-Family Program Senior and Subordinate Bonds are payable from mortgage loan revenues on a subordinate lien basis and are also general obligations of the Authority.
 The aggregate principal amount of such Subordinate Bonds as of December 31, 2011 was \$310,000.
-See Appendix A to this Annual Report for more information about these Subordinate Bonds.
-The Authority has also issued Class III Single Family

-Mortgage Bonds, the proceeds of which have been used to finance mortgage loans for the Single Family Mortgage Programs.
-These Class III Single Family Mortgage Bonds, outstanding in the aggregate principal amount of \$53,480,000 as of December 31, 2011, are payable from mortgage loan revenues under the Master Indenture and are also general obligations of the Authority.
+The Authority has also issued Class III Single Family Mortgage Bonds, the proceeds of which have been used to finance mortgage loans for the Single Family Mortgage Programs.
+These Class III Single Family Mortgage Bonds, outstanding in the aggregate principal amount of \$53,480,000 as of December 31, 2011, are payable from mortgage loan revenues under the Authority's master indenture and are also general obligations of the Authority.